BenWestgate/Bails/CODE_OF_CONDUCT.md

 ## Scope

-This Code of Conduct applies within all community spaces, and also applies when an individual is officially representing the community in public spaces.
+This Code of Conduct applies to all spaces used by the project.
+This includes telegram, slack, the mailing lists, the issue tracker, the website, events, and any other forums which the community uses for communication, and also applies when an individual is officially representing the community in public spaces.
 Examples of representing our community include using an official e-mail address, posting via an official social media account, or acting as an appointed representative at an online or offline event.